Leading the Next Generation of Software Testing

 It has been said “Everything rises and falls on leadership”.
 The world has experienced many changes over the last few decades, and organizations must respond to this constant change at much greater speed than ever before.

-Many companies are eliminating the role of the test manager and creating flat organizations that are equally focused on combining the roles of development and testing into one hybrid function.
-Being a leader does not require someone to have the title of manager.
+Many companies are eliminating the role of the test manager in agile teams and creating flat organizations which combine the roles of dev and test into a hybrid function.
+Leadership is title agnostic.
 You can lead from all levels within the organization.

 Outline/Structure of the Workshop